5-minute read•July 19th, 2018

 Chloride deficiency is very rare.
 Especially with a Western diet that includes processed foods, you are highly unlikely to obtain less chloride than you need.

 Together with sodium, chloride is a component of table salt.
 This means that both are often consumed together.
 Therefore, a high intake of chloride is usually accompanied by a high intake of sodium, making the individual effects of chloride overconsumption on health difficult to isolate.

-Excessive consumption of both chloride and sodium may be associated with the same negative health consequences, including high blood pressure and an increased risk of cardiovascular diseases.
+Excessive consumption of both chloride and sodium may be associated with the same negative health consequences, including high blood pressure.
 The available evidence suggests that these adverse effects are usually observed only in the presence of both chloride and sodium.

 Due to the insufficient data available, a tolerable upper intake level (UL) has not been established for chloride alone.
 Regarding overall salt consumption, the World Health Organization advises not to exceed an intake of 5 grams of table salt per day.
 That’s just under a teaspoonful.

 The three things to remember about chloride are: